 Like many Americans, you may have aches, pains or other pre-existing medical conditions –conditions that could significantly impact a car accident injury claim.
-In fact, insurance companies have been known to use your pre-existing condition to resist paying you for your crash injury, which is why you need an experienced car accident attorney to ensure you receive the compensation you deserve.
+In fact, insurance companies have been known to use your pre-existing condition to resist paying you for your crash injury, which is why you need an experienced qualified car accident lawyer to ensure you receive the compensation you deserve.

 In a car crash claim, you can’t be paid for a medical condition or injury that predates the accident.
 However, you are legally entitled to payments for injuries suffered in a crash, including any worsening of your pre-existing conditions.